henrik/octopress/source/_posts/2012-09-19-de-morgans-laws-in-programming.markdown

 end
 ```

-I'm very curious to hear about other rules of logic or mathematics or otherwise that you've found generally useful in programming, and that might not be widely known.
+I'm very curious to hear about other transformation rules of logic or mathematics or similar that you've found generally useful in programming, and that might not be widely known.